hannob/bashcheck/README.md

 bashcheck
 =========

-test script for shellshocker and related vulnerabilities
+Test script for Shellshock and related vulnerabilities

 background
 ==========

-The Bash vulnerability that is now known as shellshock had an incomplete fix at first.
+The Bash vulnerability that is now known as Shellshock had an incomplete fix at first.
 There are currently 4 public and one supposedly non-public vulnerability.